thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-best-practices.md

 permalink: /:collection/:path.html
 ---

-After connecting to Snowflake through ThoughtSpot Embrace, you may notice that some things don’t work as you expect.
+After connecting to Snowflake, you may notice that some things don’t work as you expect.
 Here are helpful pointers on data modeling: best practices for improving the user experience by making small changes to the Snowflake schema in Snowflake, to optimize it for ThoughtSpot.

 {: id="change-json"}
 ## Change JSON to a relational schema in Snowflake